Load Range D

 On the other hand, Range C requires 50 pounds per square inch of tire pressure.
 When inflated to 50 psi, a load range D tire has the same load capacity as a range C tire.
 The riding characteristics will be identical as well.
 Load limit D will have a higher capacity if just inflated to the maximum pressure.
 It will also deliver a more difficult riding experience.

 A load measurement D tire with low air pressure is recommended for a better ride.
-When extra loading capacity is required, you can inflate it to full pressure (65 psi) if you want the optimal performance; whether the load range is D or C, you must inflate them to their maximum pressure.
+When extra loading capacity is required, you can inflate it to full pressure (65 psi) if you want the optimal performance; whether the load range is D or C, you must inflate it to its maximum pressure.
 The highest psi rating also ensures the most extended life.

 You must rely on the overall capacity to identify the optimal fit.
 To a lesser extent, the axle capacity and the wheel capacity will decide this.
 You won’t be able to carry additional weight simply by increasing the loading capacity D. Despite their higher ratings, axle capacity is the deciding factor in this case.
 The weight restriction is unaffected if the vehicle is found to have three axles.